19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 moment of inertia Ix for trapezium.

-Finally, the Ix for the trapezium can be obtained as the summation of the three inertias, and consider that we deduct the two inertia values of the two triangles, so we put a minus sign.
+Finally, the Ix for the trapezium can be obtained as the summation of the three inertias.
+Since we deduct the two inertia values of the two triangles, we put a minus sign.

-This is the final value for Ix for the trapezium, where the x-axis is passing by the base.
+This is the final value for Ix for the trapezium, where the x-axis passes by the base.

 Moment of inertia Ix for trapezium.